House Republicans pass US debt bill, push Biden on spending

 The bill passed by a razor-thin 217-215 margin.

-"The president can no longer ignore” the issue by not not negotiating with the House Republicans, he declared.
+“The president can no longer ignore by not negotiating,” he said. ”Now he should sit down and negotiate."

 As the House debated the measure, Biden on Wednesday indicated he was willing to open the door to talks with McCarthy, but not on preventing a first-ever U.S. default that would shake America's economy and beyond.